Trial begins for man charged with murder at Charlottesville rally

 Fields was among hundreds of white nationalists who converged on the town, home of the University of Virginia, to protest plans to remove a statue of a Confederate war hero from a local park.

 The white nationalist demonstrations, highlighted by a march across campus by men carrying flaming torches and chanting anti-Semitic and racist slogans, prompted clashes with counterprotesters.
-Afterwards, Fields ploughed his vehicle into counterprotesters, killing 32-year-old Heather Hayes and injuring dozens of others, prosecutors say.
+Afterwards, Fields plowed his vehicle into counterprotesters, killing 32-year-old Heather Heyer and injuring dozens of others, prosecutors say.

-One of his attorneys, John Hill, told prospective jurors that the defence would present testimony showing the defendant thought he was acting in self-defence.
+One of his attorneys, John Hill, told prospective jurors that the defense would present testimony showing the defendant thought he was acting in self-defense.
 Hill also told them to expect medical and mental-health testimony.

 Federal prosecutors have said that Fields routinely promoted racial ideologies on his social media accounts and expressed support for Adolph Hitler and the Holocaust.